shinjustin/islewdmovie/README.md

+# Is Lewd Movie

-# Is Lewd Movie: Check if a Movie or TV Show is Safe to Watch with your Parents or Kids
+*Is Lewd Movie*: Check if a Movie or TV Show is Safe to Watch with your Parents or Kids

  Just in case you wanted to avoid watching lewd scenes with your parents...